 New sandbag-style barriers installed along a river in Alaska's capital city held back record levels of flooding and prevented widespread damage after an ice dam at the nearby Mendenhall Glacier released a massive amount of rainwater and snowmelt downstream, officials said Wednesday.

-Water pooled on several streets and in some yards in Juneau after the Mendenhall River crested earlier in the day, and high water was expected to persist for hours.
-But many residents in the flood zone water levels, and there were no damage reports similar to , when flooding was rampant and some .
+Water pooled on several streets, in some yards and in some homes in Juneau after the Mendenhall River crested earlier in the day.
+But the water receded and by late afternoon officials had reopened affected areas to residents, many of whom water levels.
+There were no damage reports similar to , when flooding was rampant and some .

 The ɫtv Press.
 All rights reserved.